Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Background

+Our experiments evaluate on one-shot MAPF and lifelong MAPF.
+In one-shot MAPF the objective is to find a solution $\Pi$ that minimizes the total cost $|\Pi^{0:T}| = \sum_{i=1}^N |a_i.\pi^{0:T}| = \sum_{i=1}^N \sum_{t=0}^{T-1} c(a_i.\pi^t,a_i.\pi^{t+1})$.
+In this work, we assume that every action has unit cost $c(a_i.\pi^t,a_i.\pi^{t+1})=1$.
+When an agent remains at its goal, the action cost is 0.
 Lifelong MAPF is a variant of MAPF where agents are reassigned a new goal each time they reach their current assigned goals.
-The objective is to maximize \emph{throughput}, the average number of goals reached per timestep summed over all agents.
+The objective is to maximize \emph{throughput}, the average number of goals reached per timestep.
 Lifelong MAPF is typically solved by decomposing it into a sequence of MAPF problems and solving them by searching for windowed paths~\cite{li2021lifelong}.